How To Exclude All Mobile Apps from Google Ads And Save A Ton Of Money

 • Go to the campaign level

-• On the top right corner near your account ID, click on the predefined reports icon
+• Click on the predefined reports icon in the top right corner near your account ID.

 Where to find the Google Ads Placement Report